EEGdecoding/Hierarchical-ML-Model/README.md

 Only the de-identified 10-subject example dataset (a subset of the discovery cohort, with subject IDs relabeled `Sub01…Sub10`) is distributed here so that the code can be run out of the box.
-The full datasets are available from the corresponding authors on reasonable request, subject to the study's data-sharing and ethics agreements.

 ## License